Uganda's Museveni takes commanding election lead as rival alleges fraud

 Neither the AU or EAC observer teams responded to requests for comment about possible irregularities.

-Museveni, who has led the East African country with a population of nearly 46 million for 34 years, was expected to hold a news conference at 8 p.m., according to NTV Uganda.
+Museveni, who has led the East African country with a population of nearly 46 million for 34 years.

 More than a dozen East African non-governmental organisations called for the release of 26 Ugandan election observers arrested on Thursday over allegations they were creating an illegal parallel tallying centre.